Jkumarr/time-service/README.md

 3. Run the application:
     ```sh
-    dotnet run
+    dotnet run --project src/time-service/time-service.csproj
     ```

-4. The API will be available at `https://localhost:5001` or `http://localhost:5000`.
+4. The API will be available at `https://localhost:5001` or `http://localhost:5000` (see launch output for actual port).

 ## Example API Usage